A Taste of the

 Britain.
 Why not take the challenge?

-sporty singles -
+travel and fitness singles -

 definitely no couch potatoes!